modisek/modisek/README.md

-### Hi there 👋 am kgosietsile modise a fullstack developer from botswana
+### Hi there 👋 I am kgosietsile modise a fullstack developer from botswana

 <!--
 **modisek/modisek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.